Brooke A Myers

 Founder and President

 Brooke Myers is a visionary development partner focusing on strategic real estate opportunities in Central Florida.
-Recognizing the potential for robust growth in the region, Brooke conceived VelocityRED nearly a decade ago to advance her vision and voice by championing mixed-use projects and transit oriented developments in urban environments.
-Embracing an energetic and entrepreneurial spirit, Brooke seeks to identify and implement strategic opportunities through creative solutions grounded in sound industry practices.
-She is a public speaker and serves on several not-for-profit boards.
+Recognizing the potential for robust growth in the region, Brooke founded VelocityRED in 2010 to identify and implement mixed-use projects and transit-oriented developments in urban environments.
+Brooke leverages collaborative partnerships to deliver extraordinary results.

-With over two decades of experience leading multi-disciplinary teams, feasibility analysis, business and master planning, she developed an expertise in complex real estate transactions and strategic partnerships managing design, development, financing, structuring, marketing and delivery.
+With over two decades of experience leading multi-disciplinary teams, she developed an expertise in complex real estate transactions managing feasibility analysis, business and master planning, design, development, financing, structuring, marketing and delivery.

-VelocityRED is an owner, investor, advisor and development partner on several high-profile projects in Central Florida, including:
+VelocityRED is an owner, investor, advisor and development partner on several high-profile projects in Downtown Orlando, including:

 - Co-creating the vision to monetize 2,000 acres of surplus Walt Disney World land by expanding the portfolio of third-party lodging and vacation ownership

 - Spearheading negotiations on a $50 million land sale and co-branding relationship with Four Seasons Resort and securing entitlements for Disney’s 900-acre resort residential community, Golden Oak